Skip to main content

 What needs to happen now?

-But more homes need to make the switch to cleaner energy and so the Scottish Government has proposed new rules that would require insulation and heating changes at specific points, for example the purchase of a house or the replacement of a boiler, from 2025.
+But more homes need to make the switch to cleaner energy and so the Scottish Government has proposed new rules that would require all homes to be well insulated by 2033.
+They would also require heating changes at specific points, such as when purchasing a house.

-To ensure more households can afford this, we’re calling on the Scottish Government to continue providing grants once the new rules start in 2025.
-Households in fuel poverty should have all costs covered by the Scottish Government.
+To ensure more households can afford this, we’re calling on the Scottish Government to continue providing grants once the new rules start.
+Households in fuel poverty should continue to have all costs covered by the Scottish Government.

 Scottish Parliament building